 With so many social media options out there, it can be hard to narrow down what’s right for your business.
 As the second most popular social network in the US, it’s likely your customers are on Instagram.
 Each social network has its own rules, styles, and best practices.
-Here are 9 things businesses should know about Instagram:
+Here are a few things businesses should know about Instagram:

 1. Facebook Owns It